 *Abuse Take advantage of credit card and bank promotions in order accumulate miles/points/cash, and customer/hotel/airline status that my kids can enjoy after graduation.

-My wife and I are both teachers at public schools.
-I teach high school physics and my wife teaches kindergarten.
+For the blog, I use the alias Mr. JumpStart.
+Mrs. JumpStart and I are both teachers at public schools.
+I teach high school physics, and Mrs. JS teaches kindergarten.
 We have both taught over 20 years, and are both on vacation unemployed every summer.
-My son JumpStart Jr. is a senior, and my daughter JumpStart Juniorita is a freshman.
+My son JumpStart Jack. is a senior, and my daughter JumpStart Jill is a freshman.
 They attend the school where I teach.

 I graduated college licensed to be a bio teacher, but I have not taught bio in 10 years.
 I am pretty good with numbers, and have been teaching physics exclusively for the last ten years.